Addax101/CD-Pipeline-Kubernetes/README.md

 * Slack

 ## Installing
-Clone the repository:`git clone https://github.com/Addax101/cd-pipeline-kubernetes.git`
+1. Clone the repository:`git clone https://github.com/Addax101/cd-pipeline-kubernetes.git`

+2. Install the necessary dependencies using your package manager of choice: `npm install`